December 28 2019 Madison Square Garden NY NY

 Set break gave us a chance to catch up with our box mates, several of whom we got to know on previous lucky visits.
 The drawback to this sort of exclusive seating was less exposure to random friends and fans, strangers who could become new friends- then we might have ordinarily had by sitting randomly in the Garden.
 But this was a small price to pay for an easy access bathroom and more personal space.

-The second set was jammier for sure and included several songs that came from Trey Anastasio Band world.
-I wasn’t as familiar but was happy when “Gotta Jibboo” set me back into familiar territory and was the start of several more familiar songs for me including “Free” and what was new for me so far as a Phish cover but a familiar song in the Who’s “Drowned.”
+The second set was jammier for sure and included several songs that came from Trey Anastasio Band world, including the third song “Set Your Soul Free.”
+I wasn’t as familiar with these tunes, but noted that SYSF included “On Broadway” teases from the classic George Benson song.
+I was happy when “Gotta Jibboo” set me back into familiar territory and was the start of several more familiar songs for me including “Free” and what was new for me so far as a Phish cover but a familiar song in the Who’s “Drowned.”
 A remnant of the treatment of the album Quadrophenia by Phish many moons ago it was nice to see it return for me on this night.
 Gordon deftly handled the vocals and the band clearly enjoyed playing it.
 I could swear that they flirted with Entwistle’s “5:15” around the 3 minute mark but that could just be my imagination.
 Upon further review of the original song by the Who that reference is built into it, so the Who tease their own song and Phish follows the script beautifully.

 I particularly dug the Character Zero closer as for me it was reminiscent of the 1995 tour that I did extensively.
 The band did not take much time off of stage before returning for a double encore.